Philosophy Learn more about our

 Paycom's suit alleges that MasterCard has established monopolistic rules that allow it unreasonable discretion to dominate Internet merchants, and it has exercised this power to illegally impose fines and penalties in the millions of dollars.

 Former Federal Prosecutors for the US Department of Justice, William McD.
 Miller and Richard P. Crane, Jr. of the Los Angeles law firm Musick, Peeler & Garrett LLP and Dennis M. P. Ehling, filed the lawsuit on behalf of the Plaintiff.
 Mr. Crane stated, "A United States Federal District Court has already determined that MasterCard is a monopoly.
-MasterCard's continued unfair dealings and the imposition of baseless fines, penalties and fees on Internet merchants, such as Paycom, simply prove the abusive control that one
+MasterCard's continued unfair dealings and the imposition of baseless fines, penalties and fees on Internet merchants, such as Paycom, simply prove the abusive control that one finds in a monopoly."

 This is yet another example of the parasitic, entitlement mentality that dominates antitrust law.
 Paycom's business model is based on processing credit card transactions.
 Thus, without MasterCard's large, well-developed credit card network, businesses like Paycom wouldn't even exist in the first place.
 Yet now Paycom is attacking its benefactor for being "monopolistic."